FAQ about Midwifery in Alberta

 Question: I am pregnant.
 How soon after learning you are pregnant should I be contacting a midwife?
 I hear they are in pretty high demand.

 Answer: Congratulations!
 Now, quick, go apply for midwifery care.
-All of the midwives in the Edmonton area have long wait lists.
+All of the midwives in Alberta have long wait lists.
 Don’t be surprised if no midwife is available to take you on, even if you are calling with the pee stick in your hand.
 If you are absolutely dedicated to the idea of having a midwife, you can contact each practice individually, and can try again monthly, to see if an opening has come up.
-Openings do come up, as sometimes a woman’s care is transferred to a doctor (the women “risks out”) or a woman has a miscarriage.
+Openings do come up, as sometimes a person’s care is transferred to a doctor (they “risk out”) or a person has a miscarriage.

 Question: Is there a birthing centre in Edmonton?

-Answer: Yes, there is a brand-new birthing centre starting up in Edmonton, called the Lucina Centre.
+Answer: Yes, there is a birthing centre in Edmonton, called the Lucina Centre.

 Question: What are some questions we should ask our prospective midwives, in helping us choose a caregiver?